M&G Investment Management Ltd. Sells 147,580 Shares of Colgate-Palmolive (NYSE:CL)

-M&G Investment Management Ltd. trimmed its holdings in shares of Colgate-Palmolive (NYSE:CL – Get Rating) by 7.0% in the fourth quarter, according to its most recent filing with the SEC.
-The firm owned 1,969,689 shares of the company’s stock after selling 147,580 shares during the period.
-Colgate-Palmolive makes up about 0.4% of M&G Investment Management Ltd.’s investment portfolio, making the stock its 18th biggest position.
-M&G Investment Management Ltd. owned 0.23% of Colgate-Palmolive worth $167,424,000 at the end of the most recent quarter.
+M&G Investment Management Ltd. lowered its stake in Colgate-Palmolive (NYSE:CL – Get Rating) by 7.0% during the fourth quarter, according to the company in its most recent Form 13F filing with the SEC.
+The institutional investor owned 1,969,689 shares of the company’s stock after selling 147,580 shares during the quarter.
+Colgate-Palmolive comprises approximately 0.4% of M&G Investment Management Ltd.’s investment portfolio, making the stock its 18th biggest holding.
+M&G Investment Management Ltd. owned 0.23% of Colgate-Palmolive worth $167,424,000 as of its most recent SEC filing.

-Several other large investors have also added to or reduced their stakes in CL.
-Creative Planning increased its position in shares of Colgate-Palmolive by 10.3% during the 3rd quarter.
-Creative Planning now owns 104,328 shares of the company’s stock worth $7,885,000 after purchasing an additional 9,746 shares in the last quarter.
-HighTower Advisors LLC increased its position in shares of Colgate-Palmolive by 84.5% during the 3rd quarter.
-HighTower Advisors LLC now owns 677,875 shares of the company’s stock worth $51,249,000 after purchasing an additional 310,455 shares in the last quarter.
-Capital Investment Advisors LLC increased its position in shares of Colgate-Palmolive by 5.1% during the 4th quarter.
-Capital Investment Advisors LLC now owns 9,282 shares of the company’s stock worth $792,000 after purchasing an additional 452 shares in the last quarter.
-Liberty One Investment Management LLC increased its position in shares of Colgate-Palmolive by 4.6% during the 3rd quarter.
-Liberty One Investment Management LLC now owns 33,554 shares of the company’s stock worth $2,536,000 after purchasing an additional 1,477 shares in the last quarter.
-Finally, Scotia Capital Inc. increased its position in shares of Colgate-Palmolive by 3.2% during the 3rd quarter.
-Scotia Capital Inc. now owns 91,664 shares of the company’s stock worth $6,928,000 after purchasing an additional 2,877 shares in the last quarter.
-77.15% of the stock is owned by institutional investors.
+Other institutional investors and hedge funds also recently made changes to their positions in the company.
+Benjamin Edwards Inc. acquired a new stake in shares of Colgate-Palmolive in the third quarter valued at approximately $29,000.
+US Asset Management LLC acquired a new stake in shares of Colgate-Palmolive in the third quarter valued at approximately $36,000.
+Larson Financial Group LLC raised its holdings in shares of Colgate-Palmolive by 100.0% in the third quarter.
+Larson Financial Group LLC now owns 504 shares of the company’s stock valued at $38,000 after purchasing an additional 252 shares during the last quarter.
+Fortis Advisors LLC acquired a new stake in shares of Colgate-Palmolive in the third quarter valued at approximately $38,000.
+Finally, Bell Investment Advisors Inc acquired a new position in Colgate-Palmolive during the third quarter worth $49,000.
+77.15% of the stock is currently owned by hedge funds and other institutional investors.

-In other news, Director John T. Cahill sold 5,389 shares of the business’s stock in a transaction dated Thursday, February 3rd.
-The shares were sold at an average price of $83.16, for a total value of $448,149.24.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, insider Jennifer Daniels sold 40,580 shares of the business’s stock in a transaction dated Thursday, February 3rd.
-The shares were sold at an average price of $82.93, for a total transaction of $3,365,299.40.
+In related news, CTO Patricia Verduin sold 51,194 shares of the company’s stock in a transaction dated Wednesday, February 2nd.
+The shares were sold at an average price of $82.39, for a total transaction of $4,217,873.66.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+Also, Director John T. Cahill sold 5,389 shares of the company’s stock in a transaction dated Thursday, February 3rd.
+The stock was sold at an average price of $83.16, for a total transaction of $448,149.24.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders sold 127,080 shares of company stock worth $10,443,094.
-Corporate insiders own 0.32% of the company’s stock.
+Insiders have sold 127,080 shares of company stock valued at $10,443,094 in the last ninety days.
+0.32% of the stock is currently owned by company insiders.

-Colgate-Palmolive (NYSE:CL – Get Rating) last issued its earnings results on Friday, January 28th.
-The company reported $0.79 earnings per share for the quarter, hitting the Zacks’ consensus estimate of $0.79.
-The business had revenue of $4.40 billion for the quarter, compared to the consensus estimate of $4.42 billion.
+Colgate-Palmolive (NYSE:CL – Get Rating) last announced its earnings results on Friday, January 28th.
+The company reported $0.79 earnings per share (EPS) for the quarter, meeting the Zacks’ consensus estimate of $0.79.
+The company had revenue of $4.40 billion during the quarter, compared to analysts’ expectations of $4.42 billion.
 Colgate-Palmolive had a net margin of 12.43% and a return on equity of 308.71%.
-The firm’s revenue for the quarter was up 1.8% on a year-over-year basis.
-During the same period in the previous year, the company earned $0.77 earnings per share.
-As a group, research analysts forecast that Colgate-Palmolive will post 3.33 earnings per share for the current year.
+Colgate-Palmolive’s quarterly revenue was up 1.8% on a year-over-year basis.
+During the same quarter in the previous year, the business posted $0.77 earnings per share.
+Equities research analysts predict that Colgate-Palmolive will post 3.33 earnings per share for the current fiscal year.

-The business also recently disclosed a quarterly dividend, which will be paid on Friday, May 13th.
-Shareholders of record on Thursday, April 21st will be issued a $0.47 dividend.
-This is an increase from Colgate-Palmolive’s previous quarterly dividend of $0.45.
-This represents a $1.88 annualized dividend and a dividend yield of 2.55%.
-Colgate-Palmolive’s payout ratio is currently 70.31%.
+The company also recently disclosed a quarterly dividend, which will be paid on Friday, May 13th.
+Investors of record on Thursday, April 21st will be given a dividend of $0.47 per share.
+This is a boost from Colgate-Palmolive’s previous quarterly dividend of $0.45.
+This represents a $1.88 annualized dividend and a yield of 2.55%.
+Colgate-Palmolive’s dividend payout ratio is currently 70.31%.

-CL has been the subject of several research reports.
-Wells Fargo & Company lowered their price objective on shares of Colgate-Palmolive from $78.00 to $76.00 and set an “underweight” rating for the company in a research report on Monday, January 31st.
-Credit Suisse Group lowered their price objective on shares of Colgate-Palmolive from $95.00 to $90.00 and set an “outperform” rating for the company in a research report on Monday, January 31st.
-Citigroup raised their price objective on shares of Colgate-Palmolive from $83.00 to $86.00 and gave the company a “neutral” rating in a research report on Monday, January 31st.
-Redburn Partners initiated coverage on shares of Colgate-Palmolive in a research report on Thursday, December 16th.
-They issued a “neutral” rating for the company.
-Finally, Sanford C. Bernstein upgraded shares of Colgate-Palmolive from an “underperform” rating to a “market perform” rating and raised their price objective for the company from $77.00 to $83.00 in a research report on Wednesday, February 2nd.
-Two analysts have rated the stock with a sell rating, eleven have issued a hold rating and three have given a buy rating to the company.
-According to MarketBeat, Colgate-Palmolive presently has an average rating of “Hold” and a consensus price target of $86.00.
+A number of equities analysts recently weighed in on CL shares.
+UBS Group started coverage on shares of Colgate-Palmolive in a report on Thursday, December 16th.
+They set a “neutral” rating on the stock.
+Sanford C. Bernstein upgraded shares of Colgate-Palmolive from an “underperform” rating to a “market perform” rating and boosted their target price for the stock from $77.00 to $83.00 in a report on Wednesday, February 2nd.
+Deutsche Bank Aktiengesellschaft lowered their target price on shares of Colgate-Palmolive from $91.00 to $90.00 and set a “buy” rating on the stock in a report on Monday, January 31st.
+Credit Suisse Group lowered their target price on shares of Colgate-Palmolive from $95.00 to $90.00 and set an “outperform” rating on the stock in a report on Monday, January 31st.
+Finally, Wells Fargo & Company decreased their price objective on shares of Colgate-Palmolive from $78.00 to $76.00 and set an “underweight” rating on the stock in a report on Monday, January 31st.
+Two equities research analysts have rated the stock with a sell rating, eleven have given a hold rating and three have issued a buy rating to the company’s stock.
+According to MarketBeat.com, Colgate-Palmolive presently has a consensus rating of “Hold” and a consensus target price of $86.00.

 About Colgate-Palmolive (Get Rating)